edneville/please/please.ini.md

 Using an anchor (`^`) for the regex field will be as good as saying the rule should match any command.

-If you wish to permit a user to view another's command set, then you may do this using the `list` flag (off by default).
-Users must match the regex.
+If you wish to permit a user to view another's command set, then you may do this using `type=list` (run by default).
+To list another user, they must match the `target` regex.

 # EXAMPLE